ne62rut/coastal_trapped_waves/README.md

 # Diary

+20.01.2025
+Still working on EOF_analysis.
+Still not perfect, but better.
+I should try to perform it along a coastal segment like I did in phase_speed_computation.

 16.01.2025
 I have started EOF_analysis. it seems to work for bluelink, but I don't know why it is not working for SWOT...probably something to do with the grid points coordinates?
 I am trying to isolate points closer than 20 or 50 km to the coastline, but they seem to be too few for SWOT...